Seeking the nearest neutron stars using a new local electron density map: Prospects for observing dark matter-induced neutron star reheating

 where $f$ is the fraction of incident dark matter particles that capture, with $\sigma_{\chi \rm T}$ the cross section for scattering with some target (nucleon, lepton, etc.) and $\sigma_{\rm crit}$ the cross section above which the NS becomes optically thick to the infalling dark matter.
 Absent Pauli-blocking and multiscatter effects, this is the NS's $\mathcal{O}(10^{-45})$~cm$^{-2}$ geometric cross section.

 NSs have internal temperatures of $10^{11}$~K when formed and cool down through neutrino and photon emission, the latter dominating after $\mathcal{O}(10^5)$ yr.
 Until about $10^7$ yr an insulating envelope keeps the internal temperature larger than the surface temperature, but beyond this timescale it becomes too thin and the two temperatures become equal, with a value $\leq \mathcal{O}(10^3)$~K. Under equilibrium between dark kinetic heating and passive cooling,

-where $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant, and $T_s$ is the NS surface blackbody temperature.
-For a distant observer, $T_\infty = T_s/\gamma$.
+where $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant, and $T_s$ is the NS surface blackbody temperature, andfor a distant observer, $T_\infty = T_s/\gamma$.
 Potential NS reheating from astrophysical effects and ISM accretion is in most cases unlikely; see Ref.~\cite{BramanteRajCompactDark:2023djs}.

 If the captured dark matter thermalizes with the NS rapidly enough~\cite{Bertoni:2013bsa,NSvIR:GaraniGuptaRaj:Thermalizn} and self-annihilates efficiently into particles that are trapped in the star, higher heating luminosities are attained.
 In all, accretion of dark matter that is homogeneously distributed in the halo would give rise to NS surface temperatures of at best around 2500 K near the solar vicinity.
 Capture of dark matter clumped in overdensities such as microhalos, particularly in models where the dark matter has self-interactions and could thus undergo Bondi accretion, could result in heating-induced NS temperatures of $\mathcal{O}(10^4)$~K~\cite{NSvIR:clumps2021}.
 Similar temperatures could be achieved in the presence of long-range interactions between the infalling dark matter and the NS baryons~\cite{NSvIR:Gresham:2022biw}.
-Motivated by these considerations, we will use reheated NS temperatures of 2500 K and 10000 K as benchmarks for our treatment of telescope sensitivities.
+Motivated by these considerations, we will use reheated NS temperatures of 2500 K, 6000 K, and 10000 K as benchmarks for our treatment of telescope sensitivities.